 –

-Software Engineer and Team Leader at Belsoft-Borlas Group
+Software Engineer and Team Lead at Belsoft-Borlas Group

 Redesigned Windows Mobile client GUI and ported it to WM5.0.